INTO-CPS-Association/DTaaS-examples/common/digital_twins/incubator/README.md

 19/11 16:18:11  3.00                0.01     True       True    10.69  19.41                Heating
 ````

-An InfluxDB dashboard can be setup based on [the json configuration](digital_twin/data_access/influxdbserver/dashboards/incubator_data.json).
+An InfluxDB dashboard is automatically configured based on [the json configuration](digital_twin/data_access/influxdbserver/dashboards/incubator_data.json).
-If the dashboard on the InfluxDB is setup properly, the following visualization can be seen:
+In the InfluxDB dashboard the following visualization can be seen:

 ![Influx Dashboard](figures/visualization.png)